Tyngstast/borsdata-valuation-alarmer/README.md

 ### Data Updates and Alarm Triggers
   * BD only provides API data for nordic companies unfortunately.
-  * Data is also only updated once per day at 21:00 CET.
+  * BD data is only updated once per day at 21:00 CET.
-  * Alarm will therefore schedule update and provide notification for alarms before market open every weekday, and saturday morning.
+  * Schedule for alarm triggers will run on the hour, every hour, during market open (swedish time) and once on saturday morning.
+    * Some KPIs are calculated on the fly, others will only change once per day.
+Current "flying":
+      * P/E
+      * EV/EBIT
+      * EV/EBITDA
+      * EV/FCF
+      * EV/S

 ## Tech
   * KMM project.